davidgasquez/handbook/Feedback.md

 - **Keep the feedback actionable, specific, and kind.**
 - Imagine what things feel like from the other perspective.
 - Criticize in private, praise in public.
+- If you a give a no, always give a yes after.
 - How to compose a successful critical commentary (_from_ [_Daniel Dennett_](https://en.wikipedia.org/wiki/Daniel_Dennett)):
   - You should attempt to re-express your target's position so clearly, vividly, and fairly that your target says, _"Thanks, I wish I'd thought of putting it that way"_.
   - You should list any points of agreement (if they are not matters of general or widespread agreement).